Ay7ot/bookWormz/README.md

 ## Contributing
 If you would like to contribute to Bookwormz, feel free to submit a pull request.
 Before submitting a pull request, please make sure that your changes are in line with the goals of the project and that you have tested your changes thoroughly.

-## Acknowledgments
-This app was inspired by the Kanban methodology and built using various open-source libraries and tools, including React, Node.js, Firebase and Tailwind.
-We would like to thank the developers and contributors of these projects for making them available to the community.